 Philosophers and scientists have tried to abolish the idea of emotions for centuries.
 Rational (therefore objective) thinking became the goal of any man or woman that wanted to be taken seriously.
 In the meantime, we have learned that emotions are part of the human being as much as rational thinking.
 They are both necessary and create a healthy balance for every human being.
 We would not be able to make progress and develop as a society without both sides of our human brain.

-The recent increase in emotionality is overshadowing the fact that we need to allow ourselves to be also rational human beings because we are not just a product of our emotions.
-And to many contary beliefs it does contradict the teachinsg of emotional intelligence.
+The recent increase in emotionality is overshadowing that we need to allow ourselves to be also rational human beings because we are not just a product of our emotions.
+And to many contrary beliefs, it does contradict the teachings of emotional intelligence.